This is the multi-page printable view of this section. Click here to print.

 naming a new workspace

 The system will work for a moment, then it will reload the images, this time loading the workspace instead of the sample.
-You will notice that at the top of the Horta Control Center, the name you gave the workspace will appear just above the sample name now.
+You will notice that in the “WORKSPACE” section of the Horta Control Center, the name you gave the workspace will appear just above the sample name now.

 new workspace in the Horta Control Center